AdobeDocs/analytics.en/help/admin/c-data-governance/consent-variables.md

 * Context Data: `contextData.['opt.dmp']`
 * Accepted Values:
-   * N – When sending the value "N", this indicates that the consumer is opting out of sharing to data management platforms. **Note**: Setting this variable to "N" does not currently block sharing to AAM, however, blocking calls to AAM functionality will be added in early 2020.
-For now Adobe recommends setting both `c.cm.ssf=1` and `c.opt.dmp=N` to block hits from being sent to AAM.
+   * N – When sending the value "N", this indicates that the consumer is opting out of sharing to data management platforms.  **Note**: As of January 15, 2020, setting this variable to "N" blocks server-side sharing of this hit to AAM.
    * Y - When sending the value "Y", this indicates that the consumer is opting in to sharing to data management platforms.

 ### SELL